bencer3283/bencer3283.github.io/experiences/intern_at_PW_2019.md

 ---

-My project is Developing a confocal optics microscope that, for the first time at Photonic Workshop, utilizes 2 inches optics elements for the whole system and commercial full-frame camera to gain the largest field of view.
+My project is developing a confocal optics microscope that, for the first time at Photonic Workshop, utilizes 2 inches optics elements for the whole system and commercial full-frame camera to gain the largest field of view.

 My work also includes working with Canon EDSDK and LabVIEW to create a accompanying software that can control the camera and take image.